Do you want to move to Australia on a Sponsored Work Visa?

 - My Journey As A Chartered Accountant From India To Sydney

 My journey from Nepal to India

-So you can say I guess my Chartered Accountancy (CA) journey began right from my first Accounts class in the 8th standard.
-But I seriously contemplated pursuing CA at the end of Class 12.
+So you can say my dream to become a Chartered Accountant (CA) began right after my first Accounts class in the 8th standard.
+However, I seriously contemplated pursuing CA at the end of Class 12.

 After our internal exams and before the final examination of class 12, I along with my friends met our Accounts professor.

-During our conversation, he looked at me with some kind of belief and told me to move to India and pursue CA from The ICAI.
+During our conversation, he looked at me with some kind of belief and told me to move to India (from Nepal) and pursue CA from ICAI.

 It was like a final nail in the coffin and I made up my mind that I would be a Chartered Accountant.

 Moving to India from Nepal is like moving from one Indian city to another.
 You don’t need a visa and there are no restrictions as such.
 In short, it is quite simple.

 I finally moved to India from Nepal and pursued CA from The Institute of Chartered Accountants of India (ICAI).